Configuration

 $ radare2 -n -e scr.color=true -e asm.syntax=intel -d /bin/ls

 Internally, the configuration is stored in a hash table.
-The variables are grouped in namespaces: cfg.
+The variables are grouped in namespaces: cfg., file., dbg., scr. and so on.

 Usage: e[?] [var[=value]]